temporalio/documentation/docs/cli/cmd-options.md

 ## overlap-policy

-Overlap policy: Skip, BufferOne, BufferAll, CancelOther, TerminateOther, AllowAll.
+Overlap policy (options: Skip, BufferOne, BufferAll, CancelOther, TerminateOther, AllowAll).

 ## pager

-Sets the pager for Temporal CLI to use.
-Options: less, more, favoritePager.
+Sets the pager for Temporal CLI to use (options: less, more, favoritePager).

 ## pause-on-failure